KarileR/Hope.com/README.md

 To launch a website's UI follow these steps:
 1. Donwload folder from this repository
-2. Launch Index.html file and satrt watching a website's demo design
+2. Launch Index.html file and start watching a website's demo design